A Fazenda 9: Future Appearances

 In 2018, Aritana Maroni appeared with her husband Paulo Rogerio in Power Couple Brasil 3, they finished as runner-up from the competition.

 In 2019, Nicole Bahls appeared with her husband Marcelo Bimbi in Power Couple Brasil 4, they originally finished in 8th place, however they comeback to the game and finished as winners from the competition.

-In 2021, Dinei appeared in Ilha Record, he originally finished in 13th place, however he comeback to the game and finished in 5th place in the competition.
+In 2021, Dinei appeared in Ilha Record 1, he originally finished in 13th place, however he comeback to the game and finished in 5th place in the competition, in 2022, Dinei appeared with his wife Erika Dias in Power Couple Brasil 6, they finished in 12th place in the competition.

-In 2022, Dinei, with his wife Erika Dias, and Nahim, with his wife Andreia Andrade, appeared in Power Couple Brasil 6.
-Dinei & Erika finished in 12th place, while Nahim & Andreia finished in 11th place.
+In 2022, Nahim appeared with his wife Andreia Andrade in Power Couple Brasil 6, they finished in 11th place in the competition.

-In 2022, Matheus Lisboa appeared on De Férias com o Ex Caribe: Salseiro VIP as a ex.
+In 2022, Matheus Lisboa appeared on De Férias com o Ex Caribe: Salseiro VIP as an ex.

 The game

 Key Power

 Since the fifth season, contestants compete to win the Key Power.
 The Key Power entitles the holder to open the container which may unleash good or bad consequences on the nomination process.
 Unlike other seasons, this season the powers are already subdivided in three envelopesː golden, silver and red.

 The Key Power winner holds the golden envelope (which will always brings a good consequence) and delegates which contestantes holds the silver and red (defined by the public through of R7.com among three options) envelopes.
 The Key holder's choice is marked in bold.